 Think Madrid, think sun-kissed squares, world-class museums and beautiful pastel-coloured buildings with wooden window blinds and little balconies.

 All of that is true.
 But did you know that the Spanish capital is also a heaven for Mediterranean food lovers?
 Jamón, tortilla de patatas, calamares – Madrid is about all that and much more.
 The city is home not only to the oldest restaurant in the world (Botín) but also to some of Spain’s finest and fanciest diners.
-And now a string of recent renovation projects creating revamped inner-city mercados (complete with mouth-watering food courts) have put Madrid on the culinary map of travellers on any budget.
+And of course, you can’t leave Madrid without having gone out for some good old cañas y tapas (small beers with a snack).

 Having just returned from another long weekend in Madrid (the city I used to call home for several years), I figured it’s about time I put together a list of some of my favourite places in town to eat.
 And though I admit this list is far from complete, it’s a great start for any foodies (and non-foodies) thinking of spending a couple of days in this amazing city.